basaanithanaveenkumar/vision-language-model-from-scratch/README.md

-# VLM Multi-Token Prediction
+# Halo VLM - Multi-Token Prediction

-A PyTorch-based Vision-Language Model (VLM) implementation for Image Q&A with support for multi-token prediction.
-This project combines  vision encoders with transformer-based language modeling to enable efficient image understanding and text generation.
+A PyTorch-based Vision-Language Model (VLM) implementation for Image Q&A with support for multi-token prediction. **Halo VLM** combines vision encoders with transformer-based language modeling to enable efficient image understanding and text generation.
 ## Overview

 This project implements a **BasicVLM** model that: